This is the world’s worst airport

 Thanks to the improbably stupid design of its catastrophic horseshoe motor-loop, it regularly requires 30 minutes to travel the short mile from the outskirts of the airport to most of its terminals.
 And because Los Angeles was built as a city beholden to the automobile, there is no other way to arrive or depart from this maddening complex of suffering but through the interminable traffic.

 Ouch.
 Harsh.
 But they are not mistaken.
-There’s no way to get to any of LAX’s nine terminals — like Dante’s nine hell circles, the guide points out — except by car, turning any visit to the airport into “a purgatorial nightmare of traffic” going both in and out.
+There’s no way to get to any of LAX’s nine terminals—like Dante’s nine hell circles, the guide points out—except by car, turning any visit to the airport into “a purgatorial nightmare of traffic” going both in and out.

 The guide adds that “never-ending construction” at LAX adds to the nightmare with perennial lane closures that only worsen traffic.